Best Tools for Applying Turmeric Masks (Brushes, Spatulas, or Hands?)

 Important

-If you use bristle brushes for turmeric masks, designate one brush specifically for turmeric.
+If you use bristle brushes for turmeric masks, set one brush aside just for turmeric.
 It will stain yellow.
 Don't use it for other products afterward.

 Using Your Hands: Pros and Cons

-Fingers are the most accessible application tool.
+Fingers are the most accessible tool.
 But they're not ideal for turmeric masks.

 Advantages of Hand Application

-- Good tactile feedback—you feel where product goes
+- Good feel — you sense where product goes

 - Free (no purchase required)